vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. Select all of the existing code, and then delete it.

-1. In the code editor pane, to create the basic structure of your simulated device application, enter the following code:

     > **Important**: If you are intending to paste the code into a learning environment such as LODS, there are a few things to be aware of:
     >
     > * The **Type text -> Type clipboard text** buffer is limited, so it may truncate the code that is copied - double check your work and add any missing characters.